sjbrown/misc_work/deckahedron/mod_combat.md

 distinguish it from your *discard pile*)

 Once there are 10 cards in your *Exhaustion pile* then your character is *incapacitated* and can take no further actions.
-It is up to the Storyteller to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.
+It is up to the GM to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.